benj-chen/exercises/README.md

 ## EULER.NET
 The 'euler.net' directory has solutions from the 'archives' section at [projecteuler.net](projecteuler.net).
 They are grouped into 10 problems per Python file.
 There is no runitme cap and no memory cap.

+## ADVENTOFCODE2020
+The 'adventofcode2020' directory features solutions from daily problems from [adventofcode.com/2020](adventofcode.com/2020).
+There are two problems for each day of the month of December.
+The daily problems, when strung together, make a complete story revolving around Santa.